krantos/code-challenge-factorial/README.md

 ### Description:

-The main function of the system is calculate the factorial of the given number.
+The main function of the system is to calculate the factorial of the given number.

 `https://qainterview.pythonanywhere.com/`